YOortwijn/QuiNE-ground-truth/README.md

 (d) automatically segmentable fragments of text, ideally paragraphs, in which terms linked to the concepts appear and that are judged by experts relevant to the research questions, preferably with a varying degree of relevance.

 ## Contributors
-Arianna Betti
+- Arianna Betti
-Martin Reynaert
+- Thijs Ossenkoppele
-Thijs Ossenkoppele
+- Yvette Oortwijn
-Yvette Oortwijn
+- Martin Reynaert